 In the world, there are fourteen mountains above 8000 meters; Nepal is the country which has eight of them, so you’ll have great views.
-Also, the country is set up well infrastructure for trekking, with plentiful affordable lodges.
+Also, the country is set up well for trekking, with plentiful affordable lodges.
 Trekking in Nepal is also cheap, generally lower than in other countries where trekking is popular.
 Finally, Nepal is safe.
-In the whole, crime and violent crime in Nepal is very low quantity.
+On the whole, crime and violent crime in Nepal are very low.

 This depends on where you go for trekking in Nepal and in which season of the year.
 Not all treks require going very high, but some do.
 You can expect to need some warm clothes at the higher altitudes, whatever the season.
 In any case, always be prepared for unseasonably cold and have plenty of layers and a down coat to be safe.

-If you arrange your trek through a trekking company, then you will have porter according to your choice.
-But if you want the only guide, then you need to carry your bag own.
+If you arrange your trek through a trekking company, then you will have a porter according to your choice.
+But if you want the only guide, then you need to carry your bag you Own.

 For teahouse trekking, you will stay at the lodge(teahouse).
 Most of the teahouse or homestay are simple but clean and comfortable.

-Almost every places hotel they have tourist standard food menus like Dal Bhaat, Pasta, Choumin, Momos, Spaghetti, Noodles, Pancake, Eggs, Porridge, Pizza, Potatoes item and many more.
+Almost every place has tourist standard food menus like Dal Bhaat, Pasta, Chow Mein, Momos, Spaghetti, Noodles, Pancake, Eggs, Porridge, Pizza, Potatoes item, and many more.

 This depends on the route you want to take and how many days you want to spend on the mountain.
 You can find five days to more than three months.